hariharan-m/EC521-Project/docker-build-dirs/0-README.txt

 we've gotten from online; these are needed as separate directories for testing and diagnosing dependencies.

-For example, the sample server vulnerable to CVE-2017-5638 is built as a chain of four dependencies:
+For example, the sample server vulnerable to CVE-2017-5638 is built as a chain of four dependencies (an image made from jrrdev-cve-2017-5638 is called a "4-layer image"):

   docker-alpine
      `--> openjdk-8-jdk-alpine